 Step 5: Connect the W3001 Temperature Controller

-To set up the W3001 Temperature Controller reptile incubator correctly, follow the manufacturer’s wiring instructions for the heat source and temperature sensor.
+To set up the W3001 Temperature Controller for a reptile incubator, follow the manufacturer’s wiring instructions.
+Connect both the heat source and temperature sensor as specified for correct operation.
 Ensure the connections are accurate for proper functionality.

-Choose the desired temperature range and configure the controller according to the specific necessities of the particular reptile species you are hatching.
-The W3001 Temperature Control Unit works by itself, observing the heating source and maintaining the set temperature.
+Pick the temperature range you need.
+Adjust the controller to match the needs of the reptile species you’re hatching.
+The W3001 Temperature Control Unit does the job independently by monitoring the heating source and keeping the temperature steady.
+Additionally, it ensures the right conditions for your reptiles.

 Step 6: Go Through with Substrate and Get Ready for Incubation

-Optionally, a hygrometer or humidity sensor can be introduced to help measure and control the humidity needed for your particular reptile type.
+You can use a hygrometer or humidity sensor to measure and control the right humidity for your reptile.

 Step 7: Monitor and Bed the Incubator